charlesduvert/Tbook-Api/README.md

 You can use LTI as a SSO system.
 To do so, you should send your data to a launch URL (as described below).
 If the user already exists, he will be connected seamlessly, else, he will be created on our platform and connected.

-**N.B. :** We do not use the `Ressource ID field`, as we use LTI to access a platform and not a particular context.
+**N.B. :** We do not use the `Ressource ID` field, as we use LTI to access a platform and not a particular context.

 ### Registration settings ###
 **Launch URL :**